Houston PTSD Attorneys

 Contact an Attorney for Your PTSD Case: (888) 493-1629

 PTSD is disabling and can be brought on by any accident or traumatic event.
 Individuals who have PTSD can experience relief from their symptoms, in some cases making a full recovery, but only with the proper treatment.
 Physicians who specialize in treating people with PTSD frequently recommend Cognitive Behavioral Therapy (CBT) or Eye Movement Desensitization and Reprocessing (EMDR).
 Certain medications, like Selective Serotonin Reuptake Inhibitors (SSRIs), may also help people with PTSD cope with their symptoms and achieve recovery.

 If you or a loved one has been diagnosed with PTSD, you may be entitled to receive compensation for your medical bills and emotional distress.
 The therapy and medication that help PTSD patients are costly, and there is no reason why you should be paying for these charges if you were a victim of negligence on behalf of another.
 At Arnold & Itkin, we trust in our ability to get you the financial compensation that you deserve.
 There is no risk in giving us a call, so take care of your health or your loved one and call today.
-We are here to help you get through this.
+We are here to help you get through this, and we won't settle for less than the best for you.